What is Down Syndrome?

 Down Syndrome Caregiver Tips

 As a caregiver for someone with Down syndrome, especially if that person is your child, you’re likely to worry about the future.
-With the proper support, however, your child can live a very meaningful and successful life, and if you learn how to give and find that support, you can put worry aside.
+With the proper support, your child can live a very full and successful life, and if you learn how to give and find that support, you can put worry aside.

 - Teach your child to be independent.
 Give your child the opportunity to do things for themselves whenever possible.
 Be alert to your child’s unique strengths and challenges, and find ways to foster self-sufficiency in everyday tasks and situations.